-A crystal with 7pF equivalent load capacitance and $70k\Omega$ ESR (XC200) and two 4.7pF external matching capacitors for C203 and C204 have been tested to yield good results on this board.
+A crystal with 7pF equivalent load capacitance and 70k $\Omega$ ESR (XC200) and one 10pF external matching capacitor (C203), and one 13pF external matching capacitor (C204) have been tested to yield good results on this board.
 See the 7.2 Assembly Drawing for footprint locations.